Tencent Animation and Comics: Publish

 Tencent pays comic book writers the most basic fees.
 In the award, Tencent animation platform set up Tencent animation original contest and star comics award, the final winner of the contestants in addition to material rewards, but also from Japanese animation professionals guidance and direct job opportunities.
 In 2015, Tencent launched the dream chase program, which rewards newly uploaded works with a minimum of 100 yuan, and an incentive of 800 yuan for experienced authors to update a certain number of works each month.

 Operation

-Tencent will train and observe the pre-production of comics, the work will mature using a common commercial model, including image implantation, joint promotion and advertising.
-When the work has a broad fan base can begin to adapt the license.
-Some comics need to pay to read, some comics VIP can be free to read, and VIP to buy paid comics to enjoy a 20% discount, so Tencent also launched VIP animation division paid comics and free comics.
+Tencent oversees the pre-production of comics, and the work develops using a common commercial model that includes product placement, joint promotions, and advertising.
+Once a work has gained a broad fan base, it is adapted for licensing.
+There are both free and pay-to-read comics available to website users.
+For VIP members, some pay-to-read comics are free, while others come with a 20% discount.